Warwick Applied Linguistics offers the following research degrees:

 In order to apply, you should submit the application form and the other documentation requested on the form (transcripts, research proposal, references, an English language score if your first language is not English).
-Please note that for admission onto Centre for Applied Linguistics research degrees, applicants whose first language is not English must achieve a score of at least 7.0 on the IELTS test, including a score of at least 7.0 on the Writing component (or the equivalent of these scores on a recognised test).
+Please note that for admission onto Applied Linguistics research degrees, applicants whose first language is not English must achieve a score of at least 7.0 on the IELTS test, including a score of at least 7.0 on the Writing component (or the equivalent of these scores on a recognised test).
 If you have completed a Masters degree, you may be asked to submit a copy of your dissertation or some course work completed during the programme.

 If you apply to register for MPhil/PhD, your application will be considered on the basis of your academic record and, in particular, your potential for research; the focus and quality of your research proposal; and the availability of supervision in the field of the proposal.